7 or 8 Day Full River

 Image: Shower time at Pig Trough waterfall

-Image: Little Fall, white water rafting on the Lower Franklin River, Photo W. Glowacki
+Image: Brett and crew running Little Fall on the Lower Franklin River, Photo W. Glowacki

 Image: Reflections of sculpted limestone in the tranquil waters of the Lower Franklin River

-Image: Evening at Sir John Falls jetty on the Gordon River, the finish of the Franklin River Rafting expedition
+Image: Evening at Sir John Falls jetty on the Gordon River, the last camp of the Franklin River Rafting expedition

 Click here to view interactive Trip Map, showing details like